intel/nauta/docs/user-guide/actions/user.md

 `$ nctl user delete jdoe -p`

-Removes `jdoe` user with all his/her artifacts.
+Removes `jdoe` user with all a user's artifacts.

 ## list Subcommand